mishal23/mishal23.github.io/src/posts/building-basic-web-server/index.md

 ---

 This completes building a basic web server that can handle multiple connections.
 There are still a lot of things to handle like logging, HTTPS connections, security, caching and providing integration with web frameworks, but hope this gives you an idea on creating a basic web server.
-Web frameworks would handle the routing, authentication, database access, business logic etc.
+Web frameworks would handle the routing, authentication, database access, business logic etc., and is usually not the responsibility of the server.